john-aleksanov/k8s-in-java/README.md

 ### Song Service

-- **Port**: Deployed on embedded Tomcat in a docker container with a DNS name of `song-service` and a `8086:8086` port mapping to host.
+- **Deployment**: Deployed on embedded Tomcat in a docker container with a DNS name of `song-service` and a `8086:8086` port mapping to host.
 - **Responsibilities**:
     - Saves received metadata to a postgres DB deployed in a docker container with a DNS name of `song-db` and a `5433:5432` port mapping to host.
     - Provides endpoints to fetch song metadata by ID and batch-remove song metadata using a list of IDs.

+### Service Registry
+- **Deployment**: Deployed on embedded Tomcat in a docker container with a DNS name of `service-registry` and a `8761:8761` port mapping to host.
+- **Responsibilities**: This is a Eureka service registry that registers Eureka-aware applications and provides their coordinates to clients.

 ## How to Run

-Build the projects running `./gradlew assemble` in the root project directory.
+Build the projects running `./gradlew assemble` in the root project directory and in the `service-registry` directory.
 Run `docker-compose up` in the root project directory.

 ## Notes & Limitations